 Step 3: Click Sequence > Sequence settings and Type in 1920 as the horizontal pixel, 1080 as the vertical pixel.
 Then they will change anything you need to always take this box maximum to render quality and maximum bit depth.

-Premiere Pro provides us many ways to downscale 4K to 1080P.
-We highly recommend Premiere Pro for shrinking 4K to 1080P if you need to apply complicated after effect like adding filters, professional color corrections.
-However, if simply want to downscale the footage, why not use a hammer to kill a hell.
-Do not disturb yourself with a daunting tool.
+You can choose Premiere Pro to shrink 4K to 1080P if you need to apply some after effects like adding filters, professional color corrections after conversion.
+But if you simply want to downscale the footage, why not use a hammer to kill a hell instead of disturbing yourself with a daunting tool.

 Step 1: Click 1080P as the output file size.